-- Pat chicken dry and sprinkle with 1/2 teaspoon salt and 1/4 teaspoon pepper, then arrange at least 1/4-inch apart in baking dish.
+- Pat chicken dry and sprinkle 1/2 teaspoon salt and 1/4 teaspoon pepper over both sides.
+Arrange chicken breasts at least 1/4" apart in the baking dish.
 Bake 10 minutes.

-- While chicken bakes, toast almonds in a small baking pan in oven, stirring twice, until golden, 8 to 10 minutes.
+- While chicken is baking, toast almonds in small baking pan in oven, stirring twice, until golden 5-8 minutes.

-- Meanwhile, cook apricot preserves, soy sauce, butter and remaining 1/4 teaspoon salt and 1/4 teaspoon pepper in a small saucepan over moderate heat, stirring, until preserves are melted.
+- Meanwhile, cook apricot preserves, soy sauce, mustard, butter and remaining salt and pepper in a small saucepan over moderate heat, stirring until preserves are melted.

-- Pour sauce over chicken and continue to bake until chicken is just cooked through, about 10 minutes more.
+- Pour sauce over chicken and continue to bake until chicken in just cooked through, 10 minutes more.

 - Turn on broiler and broil chicken 4 to 5 inches from heat, basting once, until chicken is glazed and browned in spots, about 3 minutes.
-Serve sprinkled with almonds.
+Serve sprinkled with toasted sliced almonds.